If You’re Considering Chemical Peel

 Trichloroacetic acid (TCA) can be used in many concentrations, but it is most commonly used for medium-depth peeling.
 Fine surface wrinkles, superficial blemishes and pigment problems are commonly treated with TCA.
 The results of TCA peel are usually less dramatic than and not as long-lasting as those of a phenol peel.
 In fact, more than one TCA peel may be needed to achieve the desired result.
-The recovery from a TCA peel is usually shorter than with a phenol peel.
+The recovery from a TCA peel is usually fairly quick.

-All chemical peels carry some uncertainty and risk Chemical peel is normally a safe procedure when it is performed by a qualified, experienced plastic surgeon.
+All chemical peels carry some uncertainty and risk.
+Chemical peel is normally a safe procedure when it is performed by a qualified, experienced esthetician or medical professional.
 However, some unpredictability and risks such as infection and scarring, while infrequent, are possible.

 AHA peels may cause stinging, redness, irritation and crusting.
 However, as the skin adjusts to the treatment regimen, these problems will subside.